gavz/lucasg.github.io/_posts/2017-11-11-Solving-BlizzardCTF-Challenge.md

 ![Yeah I know we don't see shit](/assets/native_verify.PNG)

-Screenshots of IDA graph view are not the best explaining tool so I've schematized the function flow graph :
+Screenshots of IDA graph view are not the best tool for explaining control flow so I've schematized the function flow graph :

 ![That's actually better](/assets/natives_verify_schema.png)

-There are two "external" calls inside this function (as in IDA cannot resolve the address) that need to be resolved.
+There are two "external" calls inside this function (as in IDA cannot locate the address) that need to be resolved.
 The first one is simply a call to `wscncpy`, but the second one actually does the final verification resulting in a OK/KO return code.
 IDA cannot resolve the address since the function is located in a JIT page :

 ![tracking down jit code](/assets/jit_page.PNG)